hyunhwan-jeong/SalmonTE/README.md

 ## Change Logs
+* December 25, 2017: Fixed a bug for single-end reads dataset.

 * December 14, 2017: Fixed issue of the `macOS`.
 We have figured out there is a problem of old version of `snakemake`.
 If you already install the package, and the version is not above `4.0.0` (You can check it with `snakemake --version`) then please update version with below command:
 `pip3 install snakemake --user --upgrade`

 * November 27, 2017: source code of PSB manuscript is out now - our [manuscript](https://github.com/hyunhwaj/SalmonTE-manuscript/) and [response letter](https://github.com/hyunhwaj/SalmonTE-response).